Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

     ![Context menu](../../Assets/Screenshots/ActindoWorkFlow/Workflows/ContextMenu.png "[Context menu]")

 6. Select the *Deploy* entry.
     A confirmation message is displayed.
 A new version of your order workflow has been created.
 You have finished the necessary order workflow adjustments for the POS integration.

 ## Synchronize cash journal

 You need to transfer non sales-related POS postings such as cash ins and cash outs to the *Accounting* module or a third party application.
 To do this, you must synchronize the cash journal.
 A one-step workflow is suitable for this.
-For detailed information on workflows, see [Manage the workflows](../../ActindoWorkFlow/Operation/01_ManageWorkflows.md) in the *Process Orchestration* documentation.

 The following procedures describe step-for-step how to create the required workflow.

 ### Create the Synchronize cash journal workflow

-Create the workflow needed to post non sales-related POS postings in the *Accounting* module
+Create the workflow needed to post non sales-related POS postings in the *Accounting* module.

 #### Prerequisites